apache/zeppelin/docs/interpreter/spark.md

 ## SparkContext, SQLContext, SparkSession, ZeppelinContext

-SparkContext, SQLContext, SparkSession (for spark 2.x, 3.x) and ZeppelinContext are automatically created and exposed as variable names `sc`, `sqlContext`, `spark` and `z` respectively, in Scala, Kotlin, Python and R environments.
+SparkContext, SQLContext, SparkSession (for spark 2.x, 3.x) and ZeppelinContext are automatically created and exposed as variable names `sc`, `sqlContext`, `spark` and `z` respectively, in Scala, Python and R environments.

 > Note that Scala/Python/R environment shares the same SparkContext, SQLContext, SparkSession and ZeppelinContext instance.